sandeepk-480/String-Splitter/README.md

 * Maintain the original tone and style of the novel.
 Whether it's formal, informal, poetic, or action-packed, reflect that in your English translation.
 * Pay close attention to nuances, idioms, and cultural references.
 If a direct translation is not possible, provide an equivalent expression that conveys the same meaning and feeling in English.
 * Prioritize natural and fluent English prose.
-Avoid literal translations that sound awkward or unnatural.
+* Avoid literal translations that sound awkward, unnatural or inconsistent spelling.

 **Context and Clarity:**